EndreoT/liri-node-bot/README.md

 # LIRI Bot

 ## Description
-LIRI Bot is a node.js command line application that allows users to retrieve information about music artists concerts, songs, and movies.
+LIRI Bot is a node.js command line application that allows users to retrieve information about upcoming band concerts, songs, and movies.

 ## Motivation
-LIRI Bot is designed for the spartan people who prefer to consume their information in plain text from a terminal and only that.
-No extra content or style is needed to display the information.
-For the more technically inclined, this LIRI Bot script can be automatically run so that for example users are always up to date on upcoming concerts for their favorite artists
+LIRI Bot is designed for the spartan minimalist who prefers to consume information in plain text from a terminal.
+One can get only what they need and nothing more, such as reading the clever plot from the movie 'Speed'.

 ### Installation
 ```
+git clone <SSH or HTTPS LIRI Bot link>
 cd path/to/liri-node-bot/
 npm install
 touch .env